Our Commitment to the World Around Us

 Animal welfare

-We want to influence the future egg production focusing on sustainability and animal welfare.
+We want to influence the future egg production focusing on high quality and animal welfare.
 We have an independent advisory board that advise us how to maintain a high animal welfare in all forms of the production.
 The cooperation with our advisory board has e.g. led to increased demands for green plants in the hen farms for free range hens and organic hens.

 Danæg advisory board